stas/thesis/chapters/2_architecture.md

 The most challenging parts and implementation details, along with the specifications and database schema were structured in the form of sub chapters.

-As part of our objectives, the main focus was to build something simple and low in requirements.
+As part of the objectives, the main focus was to build something simple and low in requirements.
 The purpose of this architecture is at some point to become a fully self-sustainable federated network of nodes, each communicating with each other using the web technologies and web protocols.